aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/property_map.md

 # Module `0x3::property_map`

-PropertyMap is a specialization of SimpleMap for Tokens.
-It maps a String key to a PropertyValue that consists of type (string) and value (vector<u8>) It provides basic on-chain serialization of primitive and string to property value with type information It also supports deserializing property value to it original type.
+PropertyMap is a specialization of SimpleMap for Tokens.<br/> It maps a String key to a PropertyValue that consists of type (string) and value (vector&lt;u8&gt;)<br/> It provides basic on&#45;chain serialization of primitive and string to property value with type information<br/> It also supports deserializing property value to it original type.

 -  [Struct `PropertyMap`](#0x3_property_map_PropertyMap)